tromb17/social-messenger-analytics/notebooks/ETL_Airflow/readme.md

 2. Configure credentials (bot token, chat IDs) appropriately.
 3. Launch the Airflow scheduler and worker services.

+For detailed step-by-step analyses, refer to the attached .py files (`Report_1.1.py` and `Report_1.2.py`) code snippets, and intermediate steps leading up to final conclusions.

 ## Example Outputs

 Daily reports delivered to the Telegram channel look something like this: